 The author of the Bitcoin Energy Consumption Index makes fundamentally flawed assumptions, causing it to demonstrably overestimate the electricity consumption of Bitcoin miners by 1.5× to 3.6×, and likely by 2.0× to 2.5×.

-The main fault amongst others, in BECI’s model, is making the overly simplistic and wrong assumption that “65%” of mining revenues are spent on electricity.
-“65%” is essentially pulled out of thin air due to a misunderstanding from the author.
+His main error, amongst others, is making the wrong assumption that “65%” of mining revenues are spent on electricity.
+“65%” is pulled out of thin air and miscalculated due to a misunderstanding from the author.
+As of 18 May 2017 he still has not fixed this incorrect assumption.

 - Critic #1: BECI fails to apply economic theory